-c) The Trust defines the minimum first-aid provision on any school site is: • A suitably stocked first-aid kit(s) (determined by the first aid assessment)
+c) The Trust defined minimum first-aid provision on any school site

-- Appropriate numbers of trained qualified First Aiders (determined by the first aid assessment) - Information for employees about first-aid arrangements e.g., names of first aiders to be displayed, clearly identifiably and accessible first aid kit(s) - Provision of first-aid needs to be available at all times to people at work.
+- A suitably stocked first-aid kit(s) which are inspected monthly (determined by the first aid assessment) - Appropriate numbers of trained qualified First Aiders (determined by the first aid assessment) - Information for employees about first-aid arrangements e.g., names of first aiders to be displayed, clearly identifiably and accessible first aid kit(s) - Provision of first-aid needs to be available at all times to people at work.

-d) What should be put in the first-aid box?
+d) What should be put in the first-aid box

 There is no mandatory list of items to put in the first-aid box; it depends on what needs have been assessed.
-As a guide for low-level hazards minimum stocks of first-aid items are:
+As a guide for low-level hazards minimum stocks of first-aid items are listed in HS10b: